quqiOnfree/BlossomLib/README.md

 `bossBar`: [BossBar](#bossbar) - settings altering the boss bar
 `actionBarMessageEnabled`: boolean - whether to show a message in the action bar when counting down
-`titleMessageEnabled`: boolean - whether to show a title message when counting down
+`titleMessageEnabled`: boolean - whether to show a title message when counting down `fovEffectEnabled`: boolean - whether to make a FOV (field of view) animation when teleporting `particleAnimation`: [ParticleAnimation]() - which particle animation to use

 ### BossBar